• Skip to main content

 • Recipe Ingredients

 I'm a purist!
 I like my rhubarb desserts with just rhubarb.
-Don't put strawberries with my delicious rhubarb!
+Don't put strawberries with my delicious rhubarb crisp!

 There, I said it!
 The strawberry and rhubarb combination is sweet and quite classic.
 That being said, I personally prefer strawberry desserts and rhubarb desserts separate.
 Alone.
 By themselves!